 Question: Why does my water look cloudy and/or rusty?

 There are a couple of conditions that could cause the water to appear cloudy and/or rusty.
 Whenever there is a large draw of water from the water main, such as broken water mains, fire fighting, hydrant flushing, etc., the mineral deposits that has accumulated within the interior of the water main get stirred up and become suspended particle thus producing the discoloration in the water.
 This condition will not last.
-However, if the water does not clear in a reasonable amount of time, contact the Department of Public Service at (248) 246-3300.
+Residents should run the cold water faucet closet to the meter (usually located in the basement) for 10-15 seconds.
+If the water isn't clear, please wait 30-45 minutes and try again.
+Repeat process until clear.
+Please do not run hot water or do any wash while water is discoloerd.
+If the water does not clear in a reasonable amount of time, contact the Department of Public Service at (248) 246-3300.

 Question: Why do we occasionally have water rationing in the summer?